joeaudette/cloudscribe.StarterKits/cloudscribe-idserver-ef-pgsql/README.md

 [cloudscribe Core](https://github.com/joeaudette/cloudscribe) is a multi-tenant web application foundation.
 It provides multi-tenant identity management for sites, users, and roles.

-This sample is using a fork of [IdentityServer4](https://github.com/joeaudette/IdentityServer4) with minimal changes that were needed to support folder tenants of the OP Server.
-I am hoping to get changes into the main IdentityServer4 to support this scenario, this fork is hopefully a temporary solution.

 [![Join the chat at https://gitter.im/joeaudette/cloudscribe](https://badges.gitter.im/joeaudette/cloudscribe.svg)](https://gitter.im/joeaudette/cloudscribe?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)